-If you missed Larnach Castle on your trip out to wing it with the albatrosses, you must have been on Facebook.
+If you missed Larnach Castle on your trip out to wing it with the albatrosses, you must have been glued to your phone.
 It stands proud and bold on the highest point of the entire Otago Peninsula.

 If you think about it, if you were going to build a castle, where else would you put it?
 And William Larnach, merchant baron, politician and general wheeler-dealer wasn’t the sort to hide his light under a bushel.
 Clearly.
 (Rest his soul, he came to an unfortunate end in Parliament House in 1898, which lends a poignancy to the profligacy and exquisite bone china on display here.)